-RAP is Risk Assessment Program run by Microsoft premier support organization.
-SCCM MS RAP is specific risk assessment program to find out SCCM related issues/risks in your hierarchy or primary site.
+RAP is the Risk Assessment Program run by Microsoft’s premier support organization.
+SCCM MS RAP is a specific risk assessment program to identify SCCM-related issues/risks in your hierarchy or primary site.

 High-level steps to complete SCCM RAP successfully

-Some useful log files for the access denied errors of RAP tool – “Unable to find required information about your environment”.
+Some useful log files for the access denied errors of the RAP tool – “Unable to find the required information about your environment”.

 C:\Users\Documents\RaaS\Logs\ and C:\Users\Documents\RaaS\Tracking\